BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.4 - 23 August 2017 =
+* Fixed an issue with the login form shortcode
+* Comment out buddyforms-jquery-ui-style I not think its needed anymore.
+Let us keep it for a while and delete it in the next versions
+* Update the plugin description and change the link form buddyforms.com to themekraft.com/buddyforms
+* Changed the editor.css path. it was admin_url but should be includes_url.
+Do not as me why this worked before...
+* Fixed an issue with the taxonomy form element.
+ID must be an integer.
+There was a string in some situations passed to the function after the last update.
+--> Make sure the term gets deleted if the field is unselected.
+--> Make sure the new taxonomy is saved as default 'unauthorised' or nothing instead of a "-1"
+* Remove old pfbc css and js dependencies
+* Reorder and clean up the code
+* Clean up the-loop.php template.
+Move the pagination out of the table
+* Rename the buddyforms_the_loop_item_last hook to buddyforms_the_loop_item_title_after for the table and buddyforms_the_loop_item_excerpt_after for the list
+* Add form_slug as parameter to the buddyforms_the_loop_li_last and buddyforms_after_loop_item in the the-loop.php template
+* Add form_slug as parameter to the buddyforms_the_table_tr_last and buddyforms_after_loop_item in the the-table.php template
+* Add new hook to the the-loop.php templates buddyforms_the_loop_item_title_after to hook content after the title
+* Add new hook to the the-table.php templates buddyforms_the_thead_tr_inner_last to add new table head labels

 = 2.1.3.1 - 23 August 2017 =
 * Fixed a issue in the taxonomy form element In some installs it was not possible to process the form if no option was selected even if the field was not required.